Homebrew/brew.sh/README.md

 3. Change the values of the English strings to the new, translated language strings.

 You can see the translated webpage by running `jekyll serve`, opening
 <http://localhost:4000/> and switching to your language.

-You can check the
-translated webpage on mobile and other devices by running `jekyll serve --host <ip-address>`, opening <https://ip-address:4000> and switching to your language.
-(Replace the `ip-address` placeholder with a valid IP address)